 Eighteenth-century law imposed tight constraints on incidental powers.
 They could be exercised only to carry out listed powers.
-They had to be of lesser importance-"less worthy"-than listed powers.
+They had to be of lesser importance-"less worthy" than listed powers.
 They had to be methods customary or reasonably required in the circumstances.
+Someone given authority to manage a business couldn't claim that he had "incidental power" to use his boss's money to take over an entirely unrelated business.